-Students or families that have any individual needs or circumstances with regard to the dress code policy should contact a member of our Culture Leadership and/or school Counseling teams for assistance.
+Should your student or family have any special needs or circumstances with regard to the uniform, please contact your counselor or school administrator.
 Any complaints related to the costs of conforming clothing should be addressed to the school's Principal through the school's Uniform Complaint Procedure, set forth in Uniform Complaint Procedure Policy approved by the Board of Directors and published in the Student and Family Handbook.
-SHCA reserves the right to ask any student to make adjustments to their uniform if the student's clothing is seen to be inappropriate for the school environment.